spacetelescope/STScI-STIPS/docs/using_stips/catalogue_formats.rst

 A Mixed catalog is identical to an Internal catalog, except that it contains one additional column:

-* Units (one of 'p' for photons/s, 'e' for electrons/s, 'j' for Jansky, or 'c' for counts/s.)
+* Units (one of 'p' for photons/s, 'j' for Jansky, or 'c' for counts/s.
+  'e' is also allowed but is treated as equivalent to 'p' because STIPS assumes a quantum efficiency of 1.)

 In order to identify the catalog as a Mixed catalog, the following metadata must be present: